 5. Track Everything

 The best way to stay out of debt is to know where your money is going.
 You need to find a system that works for you.
-I would recommend tracking all your spending and saving automatically by using Personal Capital.
+I would recommend tracking all your spending and saving automatically by using Empower.
 This financial tool is 100% free and tracks your spending, saving, net worth and helps set up an easy budget to follow.

 Another option is to do it all yourself.
 You can purchase a notebook and keep a physical record of your expenditures.
 You can also create a simple spreadsheet and utilize checkmarks to monitor your expenses.
 There are also a variety of free and inexpensive programs and apps that can keep track of your spending.